 Key project features include 16 km of the new metro line between Chatswood and Sydenham, 15 km of new twin rail tunnels, the excavation of large-scale station boxes within proximity to heritage-listed infrastructure, and close excavation interfaces between the project footprint and existing underground rail corridors.
 The scope was delivered effectively by the JDK staff, who worked under the supervision of PSM.

 Sydney Metro (TSE)

 JDK orchestrated the systematic capture of diverse geotechnical and geological information, including an assessment of roof conditions, crack mapping, final lining reporting, geological defect mapping, and monitoring for rockfall remediation.
 The geotechnical assessment and confirmation of ground conditions were used to support type design compliance.

-JDK is currently working on the Sydney Metro City & Southwest project, communicating successfully with multiple stakeholders and providing extensive geotechnical expertise throughout the project.
-Our team interpreted all practices and reviewed them carefully to ensure accurate ongoing project management and controlled tunnelling risk.
+JDK is currently working on the Sydney Metro City & Southwest project, communicating successfully with multiple stakeholders, and providing extensive geotechnical expertise throughout the project.
+Our team interpreted all practices and reviewed them carefully to ensure accurate ongoing project management and controlled tunneling risk.

 The implementation of monitoring controls was completed with minimal community complaints, client issues, or damage to existing infrastructure.
 Innovative data collection methods were employed by JDK throughout the project to deliver high-quality data capture for future works.

 All project works were delivered safely, within budget, and on time, meeting the contract's design terms precisely.
 Accurate inferences of ground conditions ensured the client’s efficient distribution of resources and promoted the successful maintenance of the relevant deliverables schedule.
 JDK is proud to have played a key role in developing new metro stations and associated infrastructure for the Sydney community.